3enoit3/notes/Systems/ComputerDesign.md

 * Instruction mix: dynamic frequency of instructions (affecting CPI)

 ## CPU
-**Stored-Program Concept**: instructions and data are stored in memory as numbers
+* **Stored-Program Concept**: instructions and data are stored in memory as numbers
+* Architecture
+  * Von Neumann: instructions and data are stored in the same memory system (accessed in turn)
+  * Harvard: instructions and data are stored in separated memory systems
+  * Modified Harvard: relaxed separation (most common type: separated in caches backed by a common address space)

 ## OS
 * Memory
   * Addressing